kaans/mqtli/docs/config/topic/README.md

 Configure how received messages should be output (format, targets, and optional filters).
 - Values: object; see the Subscription page.
 - Default: unset.
-- How to set: YAML: topics[].subscription
+- How to set in YAML: topics[].subscription

 Publish
 -------
 Define how to automatically publish messages on this topic, including input, triggers, filters, and QoS/retain.
 - Values: object; see the Publish page.
 - Default: unset.
-- How to set: YAML: topics[].publish
+- How to set in YAML: topics[].publish

 YAML example
 ------------